tk-droid/Food-Ordering-App/README.md

-## 1. Add [CROSS-DOMAIN CORS](https://chromewebstore.google.com/detail/cross-domain-cors/mjhpgnbimicffchbodmgfnemoghjakai?pli=1) to see website without CORS Issue.
+## 1. Add [CROSS-DOMAIN CORS](https://chromewebstore.google.com/detail/cross-domain-cors/mjhpgnbimicffchbodmgfnemoghjakai?pli=1) to see this website without any Issue.

  You can view the live website here : https://foodorderappbytaif.netlify.app/